Click here to edit text

 Eight years in construction, Cobble Close was built by the Straus family - two of whom went down on the Titanic - of the Macy’s department store dynasty.
 Famed architect Alfred Hopkins designed this authentic French-styled farm group which features materials transported from Europe or cast directly on the property by old-world artisans and masons who came to America to build this authentic French complex.
 The project was so vast that a separate train-line was constructed to deliver materials necessary to construct this massive undertaking.

-The property is at: 310 Cooper Road, Red Bank, NJ 07701 MLS# 21433679
+The property is at: 310 Cooper Road, Red Bank, NJ 07701 MLS# 22119887

 Link to photographs and website

-**The actress, Nadia Grey whose 15minutes of fame was her iconic coffee table strip-tease in Fellini’s classic “La Dolce Vita”
+*The actress, Nadia Grey whose 15-minutes of fame was her iconic coffee table strip-tease in Fellini’s classic “La Dolce Vita”